cniblock/Cliffhanger/README.md

 The game harnesses the "random" module to select a word at random.

-The words are stored in a library which are in their on .py file.
+The words are stored in a library which are in their own .py file.
 This is to keep that data free from cluttering the main code and prevent the risk of misakes being made on main code if library is editied.

 Visual reprisentation of an incorrect guess is used by having the stick-man shown and also have it move along the play area with each bad guess.
 This is done by an if statement that prints the cliffhanger_display(+1) with each incorrect guess.